kenshaw/sdhook/README.md

 The value of the `ErrorReportingService` function parameter above corresponds to the string value you'd like to see in the `service` field of the Error Reporting payload, as defined by https://cloud.google.com/error-reporting/docs/formatting-error-messages

 Also note that, if you enable error reporting, errors and messages of more severe levels go into the error log and will not be displayed in the regular log.
+To override this behaviour, set LogErrors(true).
 The error log name is either defined by the `ErrorReportingLogName` function or defaults to `<regular-log-name>_errors`.
 This fulfills Google's Error Reporting requirement that the log name should have the string `err` in its name.
 See more in: https://cloud.google.com/error-reporting/docs/setup/ec2

 This package includes a stacktrace for ERROR and above.